 I write a heck of a lot about procrastination in my articles.
 But that’s because it’s a destructive habit that I struggle the most with.
 I will go as far as to say that I consider it the single biggest quality that is preventing me from achieving my goals.

 Instead of working my way toward becoming a better version of myslef, I spend my time on numerous meaningless activities and I’m sure most of you can relate to that.
 But why do we do this?
 It seems so idle and counterproductive and yet so many of us put off important work and do it last minute.
-We can avoid the guilt and the pressure of the deadline and we don’t.
+We can avoid the guilt and the pressure of the deadline but we don’t.
 Why?

 I recently came upon an interview with Steven Kotler – author, journalist, and researcher on the flow state.
 Flow is the reason why extreme- sport athletes can perform gravity-defying tricks.
 It’s a state of optimal performance where the brain locks in on the task at hand and everything else seems to fade away.
 Steven studied human brain performance for years and discovered that there are two reasons for procrastination.